 If you use generative artificial intelligence (GAI) in your publications, for example ChatGPT, remember to check the guidelines at the publisher or journal you wish to publish in.

-For example, GAI and AI in general at both Elsevier and the International Committee of Medical Journal Editors (ICMJE) should not be perceived as authors or co-authors and therefore not cited:
+For instance, GAI (Generative Artificial Intelligence) and AI in general, as recognised by both Elsevier and the International Committee of Medical Journal Editors (ICMJE), should not be considered authors or co-authors and, consequently, should not be cited.
+While GAI at American psychological association (APA) must be cited:

 Therefore, you cannot assume that the same rules apply to whether or not to cite AI across the places you publish.
 Make sure to always check the guidelines.